Voices from Jail

 Continue reading

-Organic Leadership (Part 1)
+Organic Church Leadership (Part 1)

 Last night, two other men and I met with one of the indigenous churches some of us helped start in the jail four years ago.